-There are four 'Specific' areas, through which the prime areas are strengthened and applied.
+There are four 'specific' areas, through which the prime areas are strengthened and applied.

-The specific areas are;
+The four specific areas are:

-- Literacy Reading and Writing - Mathematics Numbers and Shape, Space and Measure. - Understanding the World People and Communities, The World and Technology. - Expressive Arts and Design Exploring and Using Media and Materials and Being Imaginative.
+- Literacy 'Comprehension', 'Word Reading' and 'Writing'. - Mathematics 'Number' and 'Numerical Patterns'. - Understanding the World 'Past and Present', 'People, Culture and Communities' and 'The Natural World'. - Expressive Arts and Design 'Creating with Materials' and 'Being Imaginative and Expressive'.